Beware when a repair shop tell you that your vintage turntable cannot be fixed! See note below.

 I’m familiar with DJ tables like the Technics SL-1200s, and I know what other shops charge for repairs on those.
 You’ll get a much better deal from me.

-If you have a console player (a phonograph in a piece of furniture) I can help, but those are special cases.
-Please see my console page for more information on those.
+If you have a console player (a phonograph in a piece of furniture) I may be able to help, but those are special cases.
+Please see my console page for more information.

 I usually have a few refurbished turntables for sale as well, also with my free lifetime labor warranty.